Type: Independent publisher

 During the time it was active, rip published or presented content by 90+ early-career creatives and worked with numerous more through various workshops and public programs.
 We collaborated with partners including the Museum of Australian Democracy, PhotoAccess Gallery and ABC 666 radio, and received funding from artsACT, Youth InterACT and the Australian National University.

-While rip publishing was mostly a project run by Farz and I, the lovely Adam Ridwan was our Social Media Manager in 2015 and Zoya Patel was an editor on Jumble and a frequent co-collaborator.
+While rip publishing was mostly a project run by Farz and I, Adam Ridwan was our Social Media Manager in 2015 and Zoya Patel was an editor on Jumble and a frequent co-collaborator.

 Skill Shares: A Student’s Guide to Doing Anything